-Smart phones, tablets and laptop displays, camera lenses, biosensing devices, integrated chips and solar photovoltaic cells are among the applications that could stand to benefit from an innovative method of nanocrystal assembly pioneered by Australian scientists, led by the ARC Centre of Excellence in Exciton Science (Exciton Science).
+Smart phones, tablets and laptop displays are among the applications that could stand to benefit from an innovative method of nanocrystal assembly pioneered by Australian scientists, led by the ARC Centre of Excellence in Exciton Science.

-Nanocrystals have a wide range of existing and potential uses, but they are often made with wet chemical methods that present challenges when seeking to incorporate them effectively into devices.
+Nanocrystals have a wide range of existing and potential uses, including in camera lenses, biosensing devices, integrated chips and solar panels, but they are often made with wet chemical methods that present challenges when seeking to incorporate them effectively into devices.

 However, researchers from Exciton Science have demonstrated a highly efficient and controllable method to assemble single nanoparticles directly into a pre-patterned template.